jeovahfialho/raha-beach-code-challenge/README.md

 1. Ensure you have Docker installed on your system.
 2. Clone the repository to your local machine.
 3. Navigate to the root directory of the project.
-4. Build the Docker image using the Dockerfile:
+4. Build the Docker image using the Docker Compose:

 ```bash
 docker-compose up --build